 The retrocalcaneal bursa is positioned to allow the Achilles tendon to glide over the back part (posterior aspect) of the heel bone.
 When this bone becomes enlarged, inflammation of the retrocalcaneal bursa occurs.
-This inflammation results in exquisite tenderness along the posterior aspect of the heel and can result in a prominence called a “pump bump.”
+This inflammation results in exquisite tenderness along the posterior aspect of the heel.

 Patients with posterior heel pain due to the terrible triad report tenderness over the back of the heel where the Achilles tendon inserts into the heel bone.
 The symptoms often come on gradually, although a sudden increase in activity level may start the symptoms.
 Patients experience swelling, and they may note a bump that is most irritated with tight fitting shoes.
 Running may aggravate the symptoms.

 There is tenderness and swelling on palpation of the heel when compared to the other side.
 Redness is occasionally present.
 Patients may walk with a limp or have may have difficulty taking a full stride.
 In long-standing cases, the tendon lengthens and a single leg heel rise becomes difficult.

 Treatment of Posterior Heel Pain due to Insertional Achilles Tendonitis

 Initial treatment for posterior heel pain starts with non-operative treatment.
 Traditional non-operative treatment includes the following: